Managing mental health in the workplace

 Do you disclose in the workplace?

 Despite the great campaigning work by the likes of Heads Together and Time to Change, the issue of mental health in the workplace still remains a big issue.
 One real concern for most people with a mental health issue is whether or not to disclose this in the workplace.

 Mental Health remains a taboo subject, so it only stands to reason that many people won’t disclose the real reason for taking time off work.
-Insomnia, depression, stress count for so many sick days but without feeling you are supported, it is difficult to address and ask for help.
+Insomnia, depression, stress count for so many sick days.
+If you don’t feel supported, it is difficult to address and ask for help.

-More so after Brexit, people are worried about losing their jobs through redundancies and restructures, which is a source of constant stress.
+More so after Brexit people are worried about losing their jobs through redundancies and restructures.
+A source of constant stress.
 If people are unhappy in their current employment, they are not so likely to ‘jump ship’.
 With so much competition working in the city, the last thing we feel we can do is give people a reason to doubt our ability to do our jobs well.

 Findings in the report include:

 - Almost a third (31%) of the workforce have been formally diagnosed with a mental health issue.

 - 84% of employers acknowledge that they have a responsibility towards their employee’s mental wellbeing